ooici/launch-plans/R2/README.md

 values but you can also change any other setting to suit your deployment.
 For example you could change the Nimbus URL to point to a different cloud.

+Profiles have a number of default values which can be overridden.
+You can see all of the defaults in the ``src/profile_defaults.yml`` file.

 Generating Launch Plans
 -----------------------